olariff/Line-following-greenhouse-robot-with-temperature-and-humidity-sensors/Final_Report/Team_Effort_Log.md

 ---
 ---

-## HARSH Project_Management_Log
+## HARSH PATEL

 ### Sprint 5 (Week 20 & 21):

 - [This story](https://cseejira.essex.ac.uk/browse/A293011-135) was created after the weekly team meeting we conducted.
-In this meeting we discussed the task in much more detail and did some [research]( https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/blob/d646d008737c5cf517649b7dbd6776472ccda779/Product_Development/Hardware/EAGLE/Project/Team_01_Mbed_5.rar
+In this meeting we discussed the task in much more detail and did some [research]( https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/blob/d646d008737c5cf517649b7dbd6776472ccda779/Product_Development/Hardware/EAGLE/Project/Team_01_Mbed_5.rar).
-).
 The research result in 2 links that were helpful in understanding the software and how it operates.
+We further met up for another standup meeting to discuss how to complete this task together.

 ### Sprint 6 (Week 22 & 23):

--	[This story]( https://cseejira.essex.ac.uk/browse/A293011-155) was created after the weekly team meeting.
-We raised an issue to Organize [GitLab repository]( https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/tree/master/) for the final submission.
+- [This story](https://cseejira.essex.ac.uk/browse/A293011-155) was created after the weekly team meeting.
+We raised an issue to Organize [GitLab repository](https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/tree/master/) for the final submission.
 I completed this issue during the meeting by sharing my screen with the other members.

 - [This story](https://cseejira.essex.ac.uk/browse/A293011-164) was created after the weekly team meeting.
 During this the markdown document for the [team implementation report]( https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/blob/master/Final_Report/Product_Implementation_Report.md) were created according to the draft template and then have been worked on by multiple people.

 - [This story]( https://cseejira.essex.ac.uk/browse/A293011-153) was created after the weekly team meeting.
-During this the markdown document for the [Context]( https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/blob/master/Final_Report/Product_Context_Report.md) were created according to the draft template and then have been worked on by myself and sherrif.
+During this the markdown document for the [Context]( https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/blob/master/Final_Report/Product_Context_Report.md) were created according to the draft template and then have been worked on by myself and Sheriff Oladunjoye.

+### Sprint 7 (Week 24 & 25):

+- [This story](https://cseejira.essex.ac.uk/browse/A293011-179) was created after the weekly team meeting.
+This is for the [Product Context Report](https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/blob/master/Final_Report/Product_Context_Report.md) which during this sprint was to be completed.
+This task was successfully completed using contibutions from myself and Sheriff Oladunjoye.

+- [This story](https://cseejira.essex.ac.uk/browse/A293011-177) was created after the weekly team meeting.
+This is for the [Product Implementation Report](https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/blob/master/Final_Report/Product_Implementation_Report.md) where the hardware used in the EAGLE software is discussed in further detail.

+- [This story](https://cseejira.essex.ac.uk/browse/A293011-176) is to update the [Team effort log](https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/blob/master/Final_Report/Team_Effort_Log.md) document with each persons work that they have done.

+- [This story](https://cseejira.essex.ac.uk/browse/A293011-147) is to as a team work on a final video presentation that should be collaboratively be done by week 25.
+This involves every memeber of the team to work on this to complete this during a 2 hour stand up meeting.

+---
+---

 ## SHERIFF OLADUNJOYE

 ### Sprint 5 (Week 20/21)

 -   [This story](https://cseejira.essex.ac.uk/browse/A293011-154) was worked on together by four members of the team.
 The main aim was building the circuit along with the implementation of the various sensors using the EAGLE software.
-Research was conducted during this sprint and various libraries were used to accomplish this task..
+Research was conducted during this sprint and various libraries were used to accomplish this task.

 ### Sprint 6 (Week 22/23)